Scatterometry Measurements with Scattered Light Imaging Enable New Insights into the Nerve Fiber Architecture of the Brain: Introduction

 Recent studies \cite{menzel2020,menzel2020-BOEx} have shown that nerve fiber crossings can be visualized with scattered light: When shining light in the optical regime through unstained, histological brain sections and studying the spatial distribution of scattered light behind the sample (\textit{scattering pattern}), we obtain valuable information about the tissue substructure of the illuminated region, such as the individual directions of crossing nerve fibers.

-One possibility to measure these scattering patterns is to illuminate the sample by a non-focused laser beam, place the camera in the back-focal plane of the lens, and measure the Fourier transform of the image plane (\textit{coherent Fourier scatterometry} \cite{menzel2020-BOEx}).
-However, the technique demands raster-scanning of the brain section, and the minimum diameter of the laser beam ($>$ 100 \textmu m) limits the spatial resolution.
+One possibility to measure these scattering patterns is to illuminate the sample by a non-focused laser beam, place the camera in the back-focal plane of the lens, and measure the Fourier transform of the image plane (\textit{coherent Fourier scatterometry}, \cite{menzel2020-BOEx}).
+However, the technique demands raster-scanning of the brain section, and the minimum diameter\footnote{The diameter of the laser beam is determined by the diameter of the pinhole.
+To avoid diffraction artifacts and ensure that the sample is illuminated by an approximately plane wave, the pinhole needs to be much larger than the wavelength of light.
+Scattering patterns measured with pinholes smaller than 100\,\textmu m were shown to provide not enough detail to reliably determine individual nerve fiber orientations.} of the laser beam ($>$ 100 \textmu m) limits the spatial resolution.